July 5 - August 9, 2015

-Twenty students are selected to participate in the Summer Bridge Program and take courses on the Hobart and William Smith campus during the summer (July 5- Aug.
-9) before the first-year.
-Courses cover a variety of topics including College Writing, Geoscience, Critical Thinking, and Study Skills for College Success, and are taught by faculty members and staff experts.
+Interested students* are selected to participate in the Summer Bridge Program and take courses on the Hobart and William Smith campus during the summer (July 5- Aug.
+9) before their first-year.
+Students take two courses and participate in workshops and services on campus life and activities, taught by faculty members and staff experts.

 As the first leg of incoming students' four-year academic journey, the Summer Bridge Program is intended for students who need additional work in foundational skills for college success.
 The courses are designed to provide small classroom settings where students can work closely with faculty, staff and other undergraduate students in developing their academic skills.
 In addition to skill development, the program provides students with an in-depth orientation to campus services, learning strategies and time management.
 Participants are supported by undergraduate students who live in the residence hall with them, many of whom attended similar programs before their first-year on campus.
 These students provide peer-to-peer mentorship in study, research and writing skills.

 Students in the Summer Bridge Program also work closely with incoming first-year students and staff in the Academic Opportunity Program's Summer Institute, an annual program designed to provide broad and varied educational experiences to capable students who might otherwise not have an opportunity to attend college.
 The two programs share faculty, advisers and students in their preparatory processes.